ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The handler expects a FETCH request, whose payload specifies a version number of the group keying material, encoded as an unsigned CBOR integer.

 In addition to what is defined in {{Section 4.1.2 of RFC9594}}, the handler verifies that the requesting Client is a current member of the group.
 If the verification fails, the Group Manager MUST reply with a 4.03 (Forbidden) error response.
-The response MUST have Content-Format set to "application/ace-groupcomm+cbor" and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
-The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").
+The response MUST have Content-Format set to "application/concise-problem-details+cbor" {{RFC9290}} and is formatted as defined in {{Section 4.1.2 of RFC9594}}.
+Within the Custom Problem Detail entry 'ace-groupcomm-error', the value of the 'error-id' field MUST be set to 0 ("Operation permitted only to group members").

 If all verifications succeed, the handler replies with a 2.05 (Content) response, specifying data that allow the requesting Client to delete the Recipient Contexts and authentication credentials associated with former members of the group (see {{Section 12.2 of I-D.ietf-core-oscore-groupcomm}}.
 The payload of the response is formatted as defined in {{sec-retrieve-stale-sids}}.